-Three treatment plants as part of the San Fernando Valley Groundwater Basin Remediation Program are under construction to remove contaminants from this important water supply.
-The three plants and their projected completion dates are as follows: North Hollywood Central Response Action Plant (2024), North Hollywood West Response Action Plant (2024) and Tujunga West Response Action Treatment (2024).
-These three plants will remove contaminants 1,4 dioxane and volatile organic compounds in water accessed from wells.
-In addition, these water supplies will have chlorine, ammonia as disinfectants and fluoride to protect teeth added at different treatment sites before these supplies are put into the distribution system.
-For further information go to www.ladwp.com/remediation and www.ladwp.com/groundwater.
+Three treatment plants are are part of the San Fernando Valley Groundwater Basin Remediation Program to remove contaminants from this important water supply.
+The plants are as follows: North Hollywood Central Response Action Plant estimated completion March 2025; North Hollywood West Response Action Treatment Plant was completed August 21, 2024; and Tujunga West Response Action Treatment Plant estimated completion May 2025.
+These three plants utilize Ultra Violet Advanced Oxidation Process (UVAOP) to remove contaminants 1.4 dioxane and volatile organic compounds in water pumped from wells.
+In addition these water supplies will have chloramines, ammonia as disinfectants and fluoride to protect teeth added at different treatment sites before these supplies are put into the distribution system.
+For further information go to ladwp.com/remediation and ladwp.com/ groundwater.